wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 19.04
 =====

 * `xivo-provisioning` and `xivo-confd` now implement multi-tenant devices.
-The default tenant for a new device is set to the tenant of the token used internally by provd.
-  Devices are migrated automatically to the tenant of their first associated line.
+  Existing devices are migrated automatically to the tenant of their first associated line.
 If a device is in autoprov mode, it will be migrated to the default tenant.

-  It is possible to change a device's tenant as long as the token used has access to the requested tenant.
+  See :ref:`intro-provisioning` for more information on how device tenants are handled.

 Consult the `19.04 Roadmap <https://wazo-dev.atlassian.net/secure/ReleaseNote.jspa?projectId=10011&version=10014>`_ for more information